BastienCagna/MRI-Design-Optimizer/README.md

 # MRI-Design-Optimizer

+[Not ready to be used yet]

-Provides a pipeline that computes the more efficient design of a MRI experiment
+This framework (will) provides a pipeline that compute the more efficient design of a brain MRI experiment.